Complete List of Databases (A-Z)

 Points to the Past – The searchable primary source material – maps, photos, newspapers, manuscripts, pamphlets, portraits, sermons, poems, and more – for research, teaching and learning.
 Supported by University of Victoria Libraries, University of British Columbia Library, and Simon Fraser University Library, in collaboration with Gale, part of Cengage Learning.

-Tumblebooks – This entertaining site is now available through the Bowen Island Public Library, and presents full colour pages of books for kids, read aloud.
+Tumblebooks – This entertaining site for children presents full colour pages of books for kids and parents to read aloud and to read along with.
 It’s all controlled by you or your kids from a simple interface.
 Enjoy Tumblebooks for free.

 Vehicle Safety and Inspection Standards Online (In Library Use Only) Current vehicle safety and inspection standards and related BC legislation.